voschezang/coding-handbook/product-management.md

 From [goals and strategy](goals-planning-strategy.md).

+Alignment.

-1. Refine the product portfolio and a range of desired outcomes.
+1. Refine the product portfolio and define a range of desired outcomes.
+2. Communicate this and align the organization or team.

+Leadership and motivation.

-2. Choose a single North Star Goal and find metrics to track the progress towards it.
+1. Choose a single North Star Goal and find metrics to track the progress towards it.
-3. Decide on [initiatives](https://www.atlassian.com/agile/project-management/epics-stories-themes) that are abstract and *replaceable*.
+2. Decide on [initiatives](https://www.atlassian.com/agile/project-management/epics-stories-themes) that are abstract and *replaceable*.

 Based on this preparation, a roadmap can be setup.
 Then, projects can be defined, based on this roadmap.
 Ideally these project will only be refined *just in time* (JIT).